cbarber1984/Horisen-Accessibility/README.md

     - Updating HTML elements requires updates to CSS elments as well
     - The "Scout Principle" of leaving code cleaner than you found it
-    - Background images incorporated through CSS rather than as <img> elements cannot receive alt tags and should only be decorative.
+    - Background images incorporated through CSS rather than as <img> elements cannot receive alt tags and should only be decorative
+    - Working code can often be compressed to reduce repetition